NishNovae/hc_calculation/hc_add/README.md

 For more information, refer [simpleCalc_cmd github](https://github.com/hamsunwoo/simpleCalc_cmd)

 ## What does it do?
 This package holds a simple function `add` which take 2 integer in-line variables and calculates the corresponding addition operation.
+Handles error when in-line arguments are not given, in the wrong number, or wrong format.

 For additional usages, look at `simpleCalc_cmd` github or read below.